 The Chase Sapphire Preferred is very similar to the Chase Sapphire Reserve, it’s just a cheaper version of it.
 The Sapphire Preferred comes with 2X on dining and travel, primary rental car insurance, and a low annual fee of only $95.

 The Chase Freedom cards can also be good options to go with.
-Some of the Freedom cards are Visa Signature cards which means that you’re starting credit line should be at around $5,000.
+Some of the Freedom cards are Visa Signature cards which means that your starting credit line should be at around $5,000.

 The Chase Freedom card offers you the ability to earn 5% back on rotating categories on up to $1500 worth of spend each quarter.
 So the problem with this is that you can only earn that 5X on $1500 worth of spend each quarter which amounts to about $500 each month.
-If you are a high Spender thing you could easily maxed that out sometimes and so it might not be the best option for you.
+If you are a high spender, you could easily max that out sometimes and so it might not be the best option for you.

 - Travel, including airfare, hotels, rental cars, train tickets and taxis